Founded by Dr. Booker T. Washington – August 23, 1900

 OEMs may pass on otherwise qualified suppliers who do not align with their sustainability or DEI goals.

-We at the National Business League envision a world with economic equity.
-A world where business owners from all races, ethnicities, gender identities, religious beliefs, abilities, appearances, sexual orientations, and socioeconomic backgrounds have equal opportunities to prosper and contribute to the economic and social well-being of their respective communities and society as a whole.
+We at the National Business League envision a world defined by economic empowerment and fairness.
+A world where every business owner has the opportunity to prosper, compete, and contribute meaningfully to the economic and social well-being of their communities and society at large.

 The Program’s Core Values Are: